Mitsubishi Heavy to again delay passenger jet delivery to mid-2020

 TOKYO, Jan.
 23, Kyodo

-Mitsubishi Heavy Industries Ltd. said Monday its subsidiary will postpone the first delivery of its passenger jet again by two years to the middle of 2020, citing the need for design modification to enhance safety of the aircraft.
+Mitsubishi Heavy Industries Ltd. said Monday its subsidiary will postpone the first delivery of its passenger jet again by two years to the middle of 2020, citing the need for design modifications to enhance the safety of the aircraft.

-As a result, the development cost is expected to increase 30 to 40 percent from the previous projection, the Tokyo-based manufacturer said.
+As a result, the development cost is expected to increase by around 100 billion yen ($880 million) from the current projection to 400-500 billion yen, the Tokyo-based manufacturer said.

 To have fuller access to the Kyodo News website, it is necessary to subscribe.
 We offer a broad range of subscription options depending on your needs.
 Learn more.